Swiss roll: Switzerland

 Despite its name, the Swiss roll appears not to have originated in Switzerland.
-Swiss rolls are called Biskuitroulade or Roulade in Swiss Standard German, gâteau roulé or roulade in French, rotolo or biscotto arrotolato in Italian and rullada in Rumantsch.
+Swiss rolls are called Biskuitroulade or Roulade in Swiss Standard German, gâteau roulé or roulade in French, rotolo or biscotto arrotolato in Italian and rullada in Romansch.

 United Kingdom

 In the UK, Swiss rolls are popular at teatime or as a dessert.
 A variety of Swiss rolls are sold in supermarkets in the United Kingdom, such as chocolate, lemon, or jam.
 Jam Swiss rolls will be filled typically with seedless strawberry, raspberry, or apricot jam and sometimes cream, with a sugar outer coating.
 Jam roly-poly is a similar dessert, but made as a suet pudding rather than a sponge cake, filled with jam and served hot with custard.

+Smaller individual rolls with vanilla or chocolate sponge, filled with raspberry jam and cream, or chocolate and cream, and the whole encased in milk chocolate, such as those made by Cadbury's.
+Seasonal variations include those made specifically with Halloween in mind.

 "Caterpillar cakes" are Swiss rolls decorated to look like caterpillars, one popular commercial example being Marks and Spencer's Colin the Caterpillar.
-Another smaller party treat is made with chocolate sponge, filled with raspberry jam and cream, or chocolate and cream, and the whole encased in milk chocolate, such as those made by Cadbury's.
-Seasonal variations include those made specifically with Halloween in mind.